 “I want to make sure we put it in language that says (to the air board) ‘You will go down, you will demand that people make some changes, or pay for it,’ “ Wieckowski continued.
 “They don’t just get free allowances.
 At some point we have to say, ‘We don’t have to give them all free allowances in perpetuity.’
 How do you change behavior when you do that?”

-Some background: After the creation of the state’s cap-and-trade program, the so-called “industry assistance” that began in 2013 was designed to provide compensation to California industries that presumably would need to make costly upgrades to reduce their emissions.
+After the creation of the state’s cap-and-trade program, the so called “industry assistance” that began in 2013 was designed to provide compensation to California industries that presumably would need to make costly upgrades to reduce their emissions.
 Without such compensation, they could face unfair competition from industries in other states not restricted by a cap-and-trade system.

 But the assistance to California polluters was scheduled to drop next year from the highest level—100 percent—for many of the businesses covered under cap and trade.
 For the majority of them, including oil refineries, the state had planned to reduce its assistance by 25 to 50 percent during 2018 to 2020.
 Those final three years of the existing cap-and-trade program, before the extension takes effect in 2021, was known as the third compliance period.